The Greeks and Romans

 Europe did not become a center for world economies with high standards of living by accident.
 Historical events in global development have favored this realm because of its physical geography and cultural factors.
 In southern Europe, the Greeks provided ideas, philosophy, and organization.
 Greek thinkers promoted the concept of democracy.
 The Romans carried the concept of the empire to new levels.
 From about 150 BCE to 475 CE, the Romans brought many ideas together and controlled a large portion of Europe and North Africa.
-The Roman Empire introduced a common infrastructure to Europe.
-The Romans connected their world by building roads, bridges, aqueducts, and port facilities.
-They understood how to rule an empire.
-By taking advantage of the best opportunities of each region they controlled, they encouraged the best and most skilled artisans to focus on what they did best.
+The Roman Empire introduced a common infrastructure to Europe by building and connecting their roads, bridges, aqueducts, and port facilities.
+They also understood how to rule an empire by taking advantage of the best opportunities of each region they controlled.
+The Romans encouraged the best and most skilled artisans to focus on what they did best.
 This created the specialization of goods and a market economy.
 No longer did everyone have to make everything for themselves.
 They could sell in the market what they produced and purchase products created by others, which would be of higher quality than what they could make at home.
 Regions that specialized in specific goods due to local resources or specialty skills could transport those goods to markets long distances away.
-The Roman Empire connected southern Europe and North Africa.
+The Roman Empire also connected southern Europe and North Africa.

 The Vikings of Scandinavia (Norway, Sweden, and Denmark; 900–1200 CE) are often inaccurately referred to as rogue bands of armed warriors who pillaged and plundered northern Europe.
-Though they were fierce warriors in battle, they were farmers, skilled craftsmen, and active traders.
-They developed trade routes throughout the north.
+Though they were fierce warriors in battle, they were experienced farmers, skilled craftsmen, and active traders with trade routes throughout the north.
 Using their maritime knowledge and skills, the Vikings used Europe’s waterways for transportation.
-They were the early developers of the northern world from Russia to Iceland and even to North America.
-They developed colonies in Iceland, Greenland, and what is present-day Canada.
+They were some of the earliest colonizers with colonies ranging from modern-day Russia, Iceland, Greenland, and Canada.
 Their longships were renowned for versatility and provided an advantage on the sea.
 This allowed the Vikings to make profound advances deep into Europe – all the way to Constantinople.
 History indicates that the Byzantine Empire employed Scandinavian Vikings as mercenaries.

 In a general sense, the regions to the west of Scandinavia, such as Iceland, Scotland, Ireland, and Greenland, were targeted by the Norwegian Vikings.
 Southern regions such as England and France were more often destinations of the Danish Vikings.
 Russia and areas of Eastern Europe were standard trading grounds for the Swedish Vikings, though the different Viking groups could occasionally be found in the same destinations.
 The present-day Scandinavian countries were established after the main Viking period.
 The Vikings connected northern Europe with trade during the Dark Ages.